 Article 6.
 Illegal access

-1. Each State Party shall adopt such legislative and other measures as may be necessary to establish as criminal offences under its domestic law, when committed intentionally, the access to the whole or any part of [a computer system] [an information and communications technology device] without right.
+1. Each State Party shall adopt such legislative and other measures as may be necessary to establish as a criminal offence under its domestic law, when committed intentionally, the access to the whole or any part of [a computer system] [an information and communications technology device] without right.

 2. A State Party may require that the offence be committed by infringing security measures, with the intent of obtaining [computer data] [digital information] or other dishonest intent or in relation to [a computer system] [an information and communications technology device] that is connected to another [computer system] [information and communications technology device].